 Nominations for pitches and registrations for quickfire sessions can only be submitted via the Knowledge Transfer Offices of the participating PRO’s and follow a time-path with strict deadlines.
 The call for nominations opens by means of an invite to the KTO-contact persons of all participating PRO’s.

-– New Spin-off initiatives, actively seeking a venture capital investment can apply for a pitch via this nomination form.
+– New Spin-off initiatives, actively seeking a venture capital investment can apply for a pitch via the nomination form.

-– Early stage ideas or existing business cases interested in a Quickfire session with stakeholders are welcome to register their initiative via this QF-registration form.
+– Early stage ideas or existing business cases interested in a Quickfire session with stakeholders are welcome to register their initiative via a QF registration form.

 PRO’s are entitled to hand in as many nominations and registrations as they wish, provided they match the qualifications of HIHR and will be given the required guidance from the respective KTO.

 To apply for a long or short pitch, HIHR welcomes